 You don't need the fanciest furnishings and the latest equipment to create a healthy work environment.
 They can definitely play a role in increasing productivity, but what matters more is whether they're comfortable, safe, and enable your employees to do their best work.

 Parking lots, bike racks, places where people can buy lunch, and other facilities can make a big difference -- especially if your office is in a more rural area.
-Access to basic amenities such as showers and a cafeteria can make a huge difference in how employees feel at work.
+Access to office amenities such as showers and a cafeteria can make a huge difference in how employees feel at work.

 Just like cake isn't made of batter only, the work environment isn't all about the physical space either.
 Cultural elements can play a massive role in the type of work environment you're building for your business -- and although they might sometimes be dismissed as gibberish on paper, these elements can end up making the difference between a workplace people love and a workplace people can't leave sooner.